paulbousquet/paulbousquet.github.io/_pages/about.md

 I am an Economics PhD student at the University of Virginia researching Macroeconomics.

 My current focus is using heterogeneous agent models to answer questions related to inflation, money, and individual decision making.
-I also am trying to find ways to credibly apply microeconometric methods in Macro settings.
+I also spend time thinking about ways to credibly apply microeconometric methods in Macro settings.

 [Curriculum Vitae](https://paulbousquet.github.io/WebsitePDFs/BousquetCV.pdf)